Home

 As can be seen above, on the piano keyboard the black notes are grouped together in groups of two and three.
 The note C is situated just before (or to the left of) the grouping of two.
 Starting with the note C, the other notes, in order, would be C, C-sharp, D, D-sharp, E, F, F-sharp, G, G-sharp, A, A sharp, B, and then C (one octave higher).

-When learning to play the piano, you often hear the term Middle C. What is middle C?
+When learning how to play keyboard or piano, you often hear the term Middle C. What is middle C?
 Well on a piano there are 8 "C notes"; the one in the middle of the piano is known as middle c.
 Just sit on the bench correctly positioned in front of a piano and look down.
 Chances are you will be looking directly at middle C.

 A historical look